 Making real strategic choices

 As a business leader, a key task is to facilitate the creation of a shared aspiration and strategic direction for the organisation.
 Without a well-crafted strategy in place, the organisation is merely a collection of people pursuing individual goals, guided by what the organisation did yesterday.
 While there is no such thing as the perfect approach to strategy, we believe that we should constantly strive for improving our ways of leading strategy development to bring out the best of our organisations.
-Never stop question our practices.
+Never stop questioning our practices.
 Always seek out better ways of working.

 Based on Implement Consulting Group’s experience from working with some of the best-performing companies across Scandinavia and close collaboration with management thought leaders, we have gathered a collection of building blocks that we believe will help all organisations become more proficient at developing strategies that create real impact.
 Putting the building blocks together, they constitute the foundation for a new way of strategising.
 Individually, we hope that the blocks will provide you with food for thought.